 Government Assistance Programs for First-time Homebuyers

-Down payment assistance programs open up opportunities for those who either haven’t had the ability or haven’t thought about saving up thousands of dollars for down payment.
+Down payment assistance programs open up opportunities for those who either haven’t had the ability or haven’t thought about saving up thousands of dollars for a down payment.
 At American Financing, we see many people successfully utilize these programs—around 50 per month, on average.
 These programs genuinely support what American Financing is all about: helping people afford their dream home.

 Anyone who has already been pre-approved for a mortgage can qualify for aid.
 While there is a maximum income restriction, the cap is often quite lenient, with requirements varying from state to state.
 It's important to look into such programs as soon as possible.
 We also suggest talking to your lender about options that may be available to you.